-The Algae Opera is an avant-garde live art piece sung in Ancient Japanese and using vocal extended technique to build the sound world.
-It seeks to explore food in the age of biotechnology by reimagining the opera house as a dinner plate and using breath and pitch to grow algae.
+The Algae Opera is a performance art piece in the guise of an avant-garde micro-opera.
+It is sung in Ancient Japanese and uses vocal extended technique to build the sound world.
+It seeks to explore sustainability, future food and the future of song by shifting reality to the age of biotechnology and reimagining the opera house as a manufacturer of algae.

-- Breath to grow the algae – in this world view, breath is heard and celebrated.
-The more breath is heard, the more the algae will grow.
-Therefore, unlike classical technique, breath is taken to a point of collapse, and simultaneous onset is no longer the standard onset, rather it is mixed in with airiated onset (breath first then vibration) and vocal extended technique (unconventional singing methods to make new sounds) to create more opportunity for breath.
+Therefore, unlike classical technique, breath is taken to a point of collapse, and simultaneous onset is no longer the standard onset, rather it is blended with aeriated onset (breath first then vibration) and vocal extended technique (unconventional singing methods to make new sounds) to create more opportunity for breath.

 Share the story

 Pitch and breath are also storytelling tools used to create an emotional journey for the audience.